Home

 Another thing your success will depend upon is providing your garden with enough light.
 I have a very complete section on lighting tips here.
 Many plants will not flower or produce fruits unless they receive 12 hours of un-interrupted darkness at the same time night after night.
 This is called forced flowering.
 Finally, you must keep the temperature in the grow room below 80*F or it will have negative effects on your plants, especially the ones directly beneath the light.

-Your success will depend on the things above, no matter what hydroponic system you decide to use.
+Your success will depend on the things above, no matter what hydroponic gardening system you decide to use.

 Now let me talk about fungus gnats for a minute.
 Whenever you have water, nutrients, and light, you will have algae growth.
 Algae growth leads to dead algae, which leads to fungus, which leads to fungus gnats.
 So, the whole trick for eliminating fungus gnats is to keep light from hitting your nutrient solution, no matter what kind of hydroponic system you are using!
 This is one reason why I avoid top-feed drip system.
 It is also why you want a dark colored nutrient reservoir.